mikeoliphant/OpenSongChart/README.md

  - It is not a score format.
 It is designed to represent a song as actually performed, with events synchronized to an audio recording.
  - It is not an "editor" format.
 It is designed for playback.

+# How to get songs in OpenSongChart format

+Songs in PSARC format can be converted using the [PsarcConverter](https://github.com/mikeoliphant/PsarcConverter) application.

 # What is in this repo?
 This repository currently has C# data structures designed to be deserialized from data files (currently using json).